 Always understand the kind of search results that are relevant to your business.

-This does not just mean the terms people in your audience use but also the terms that people are using to find your business.
+This does not just mean the terms people in your audience use but also the terms people use to find your business.

-Knowing the right keywords can help you form a strong link building campaign based on the search results you have the best page rank and relevancy levels for.
+Knowing the right keywords can help you form a strong link-building campaign based on the search results for which you have the best page rank and relevancy levels.

 Scams and Attacks